tohajan/R_Repo/Data-Handling---Graphics.md

 owl_morph <- read.csv("owl.morphometrics.csv", header = TRUE)
 ```

-NB: In an R Markdown document, changing the working directory affects
-only the host chunk, not entire script.
-That is, the directory resets
-after that chunk resets.
-E.g., compare the getwd() output of the chunk
-above and that of the next chunk:
+NB: In an R Markdown document, changing the working directory affects only the host chunk, not the entire global (as described earlier with plot functions).
+Hence, the directory resets after that chunk.
+E.g., compare the getwd() output of the chunk above and that of the next chunk:

 ``` r
 getwd()